jocosocial/twitarr/rest_documentation.md

    ```
 ### POST /api/v2/seamail/:id/recipients

 Modifies the recipients of a seamail.
+Disabled until we figure out if/how we want to support this.

 #### Requires